 Your client might not outright tell you they’re disorganized, but this could be the reason they missed your payment.
 They might tell you they thought they paid you, that they never got your invoice or that the person responsible for payments is on vacation.

 At a small company, inexperience or being short-staffed may lead to disorganization.
 At a large company, there may be too many people or too much red tape involved.
-Disorder can happen anywhere, but hopefully, reaching out to the client will get them to fix the issue — or at least send you your payment.
+A disorder can happen anywhere, but hopefully, reaching out to the client will get them to fix the issue — or at least send you your payment.

 Freelancers don’t want to spend their time chasing down clients to get them to pay.
 Unfortunately, though, that is sometimes the reality they face.

-If one of your clients isn’t paying you, follow the steps above to get the money you’re owed and make it less likely that missed payment issues will arise again in the future.
+As a freelancer, if one of your clients isn’t paying you, follow the steps above to get the money you’re owed and make it less likely that missed payment issues will arise again in the future.